garrigar/HPC_Labs/lab1/README.md

 ## Conclusion
 We can note that NumPy version is the slowest of all everywhere.
 A probable reason for this is that this is an implementation in Python, and the other two implementations are basically C-based.

-The acceleration of the GPU version in comparison to CPU is growing with N growing.
+The acceleration of the GPU version in comparison to CPU is steadily growing with N growing.

-The GPU version starts to dominate over other implementations by N = 2^13 ≈ 10^4.
+The GPU version starts to **dominate** over other implementations by N = 2^13 ≈ 10^4.

 GPU time starts to rise by N = 2^20 ≈ 10^6.